THE CONCEPT OF PREFERRED MINERALS

 2. Restore the more preferred minerals in the body.

-3. Nourish the young women better so that the children will start life with more of the preferred minerals in their enzyme binding sites.
+3. Nourish young women better so that the children will start life with more of the preferred minerals in their enzyme binding sites, tissues, organs and elsewhere.

-Dr. Paul Eck was familiar with this concept and taught it to me.
-I also read about in The Trace Elements and Man by Henry Schroeder (1973).
+Dr. Paul Eck was familiar with this concept and learned it from Henry Schroeder, MD.
+He was the author of The Trace Elements and Man (1973).
+This book explains the idea as a replacement of an essential mineral with a toxic mineral.
 Here is a brief excerpt from page 7 of this interesting book:

 “In this way, niobium can displace vanadium, tungsten can displace molybdenum, … silver displaces copper, gold will displace copper under certain circumstances, cadmium avidly displaces zinc and changes or inactivates zinc enzymes, causing disease; arsenic displaces phosphorus, causing disease; bromine displaces chlorine; beryllium displaces magnesium; magnesium and calcium interact; strontium displaces calcium; lithium displaces sodium ….”